IIVALDO/Evoluted-Panel/README.md

 [Discord](https://discord.gg/MXeash8GUC) | [Documentation](#) | [Website](#)

 Evoluted Panel is a web-based Game Server Management System.
-Versatile Panel allows you to manage multiple different game servers all from one central location.
+Evoluted Panel allows you to manage multiple different game servers all from one central location.
 You can give other users their own servers or allow them access to your servers.

 ## Overview